$M^3-Verse$: A "Spot the Difference" Challenge for Large Multimodal Models: Evaluations

-\textbf{6) Failure of Reasoning-Enhanced Models.} Models specifically designed with enhanced reasoning capabilities, WeThink~\cite{WeThink} and Video-R1~\cite{Video-R1}, were among the worst performers on \textbf{\benchmark}.
-The failure of the WeThink~\cite{WeThink} is particularly revealing.
-Its outputs shows it consistently failed to generate the specified number of options as requested by the prompt.
-The basic format violation, rather than a flaw in reasoning itself, led directly to its extremely low accuracy, suggesting that folllowing instructon robustly is a critical prerequisite for complex mult imodal tasks.
+\paragraph{\textbf{6) Robust Instruction Following as a Prerequisite.}} While complex reasoning is a universal bottleneck, models specifically designed to enhance these capabilities do not necessarily provide a solution.
+The performance of \texttt{WeThink}~\cite{WeThink} (21.03\% overall) is particularly revealing.
+Despite being explicitly trained for complex reasoning, its output logs demonstrate a failure in basic instruction following, as it consistently failed to generate the required number of options specified by the prompt.
+This fundamental format violation, rather than an inherent flaw in its reasoning logic, led to its low accuracy.
+This phenomenon underscores that advanced reasoning models can suffer from a degradation in foundational instruction-following abilities.
+Consequently, robust instruction following remains a mandatory prerequisite for effectively deploying and evaluating complex multimodal reasoning in practice.

-\textbf{7) The Pervasive Challenge of Hallucination.} A critical finding from our evaluation is the widespread difficulty models face with hallucination-type questions.
-As shown in Tab.~\ref{tab:hallucination}, most of LMMs perform substantially worse when tasked with questions designed to elicit hallucinatory responses compared to factual ones.
+\paragraph{\textbf{7) The Pervasive Challenge of Hallucination.}} A critical finding from our evaluation is the widespread difficulty models face with hallucination-type questions.
+As shown in Fig.~\ref{fig:hallucination}, most LMMs perform substantially worse when tasked with questions designed to elicit hallucinatory responses compared to factual ones.
 On average, there is a performance drop of 12.32 points on hallucination-centric questions relative to their fact-based counterparts.
 This pronounced weakness in handling potential hallucinations is a primary contributor to the modest overall performance scores, indicating a critical area for future model development.
+More Details will be shown in Appendix.

-\textbf{8) Impact of Frame Sampling on Performance.} To verify the impact of the number of sampled frames on the test results, we conducted tests on Qwen3-VL-4B-Instruct and Video-XL-2~\cite{Video-XL-2} with different numbers of sampled frames~\cite{Video-XL-2}.
-As illustrated in Fig~\ref{fig:frame_ablation}, within the range of sampling up to at most 1000 frames per video, the ``Overall", ``Inter-state Avg." and ``Intra-state Avg." scores all present an overall upward trend as the number of frames increases, underscoring the benefit of denser temporal sampling for understanding state changes.
+\paragraph{\textbf{8) Impact of Frame Sampling on Performance.}} To verify the impact of the number of sampled frames on the test results, we conducted tests on \texttt{Qwen3-VL-4B-Instruct}~\cite{qwen3-vl} and \texttt{Video-XL-2}~\cite{Video-XL-2} with different numbers of sampled frames.
+As illustrated in Fig.~\ref{fig:anaysis}(b), within the range of sampling up to at most 1000 frames per video, the ``Overall'', ``Inter-state'' and ``Intra-state'' scores all present an upward trend as the number of frames increases, underscoring the benefit of denser temporal sampling for understanding state changes.